 A letter issued by the Executive Officer of the Central Coast Regional Water Quality Control Board in February 2015, states that the agency expects a new facility to be fully operational by 2021.

-The new WRF will produce tertiary treated (filtered), disinfected effluent at minimum, and include full advanced treatment capabilities to produce water for injection to supplement the City’s groundwater supply.
+The new Water Resources Center produces tertiary treated (filtered), disinfected effluent at minimum, and includes full advanced treatment capabilities to produce water for future injection to supplement the City’s groundwater supply.